-- continue to conduct clinical trials of our product candidates; - continue our research and development efforts; - manufacture preclinical study and clinical trial materials; - maintain, expand and protect our intellectual property portfolio; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - hire additional staff, including clinical, operational, financial and technical personnel to execute on our business plan and create additional infrastructure to support our operations as a public company; and - implement operational, financial and management systems.
+- · continue to conduct clinical trials of our product candidates; - · continue our research and development efforts; - · manufacture preclinical study and clinical trial materials; - \cdot $\,$ $\,$ maintain, expand and protect our intellectual property portfolio; - · seek regulatory approvals for our product candidates that successfully complete clinical trials; - · hire additional staff, including clinical, operational, financial and technical personnel to execute on our business plan; and - · implement operational, financial and management systems.

 We do not expect to generate any revenues from product sales until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to raise substantial additional capital.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
 We anticipate that we will seek to fund our operations through public or private equity or debt financings or other sources.
-However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop our product candidates.
+However, we may be unable to raise additional funds or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop our product candidates.